JYCSEC/jycsec.github.io/_fitness/2019-big-three.md

 title: 2019 Big Three Lifts Goals
 ---

 In weightlifting, there are hundreds of different exercises that all serve a specific purpose.
-Among these exercises, there are three that stood the test of time and became known as the big three.
-Benchpress, Squat, and the Deadlift.
+Among these exercises, there are three that stood the test of time and became known as the big three: Benchpress, Squat, and the Deadlift.
 These are the three lifts that are represented in powerlifting and while they do not contain the complexity and mechanical difficulty of olympic weightlifting, they are usually a person's strongest lifts.
 This year was the first year I set a goal for these lifts and this was inspired by being stagnant in my lifts for nearly a year.

 I started tracking my lifting around October 2017 and my lifts during that time were: benchpress - 95lbx10, deadlift - 155lbx5, and squats - 135lbx5.